|

 The following sections are informative.

-in order to avoid the consequences of inadvertently doing
+order to avoid the consequences of inadvertently doing something

 rm -r .*

-to an executable binary file that is being executed; see the
+an executable binary file that is being executed; see the [EBUSY]

-[EBUSY] error in the unlink() function defined in the System
+error in the unlink() function defined in the System Interfaces

-Interfaces volume of POSIX.1‐2017.
-Thus, the rm utility can fail
+volume of POSIX.1‐2017.
+Thus, the rm utility can fail to remove

-even if the standard input is not a terminal, but in the absence
+if the standard input is not a terminal, but in the absence of -i

-of -i the mode prompting is not done when the standard input is
+the mode prompting is not done when the standard input is not a

 1. The following command: